 1) Product Cost Accounting

-Post crude refining the output of final petroleum products is stored in large product handling tanks near the refinery (split off point) .
+Post crude refining, the output of final petroleum products is stored in large product handling tanks near the refinery (split-off point) .
 All joint costs are loaded onto these products.
 Any successive costs are separately identified and specifically charged to the final petroleum product.
-Subsequently, some of the final products are used as captive feedstock for petrochemical plant (if the company has invested in petrochemical business as well).
-The associated manufacturing cost shall also be loaded on to the final petrochemical products.
+Subsequently, some of the final products are used as captive feedstock for the petrochemical plant (if the company has also invested in the petrochemical business).
+The associated manufacturing cost shall also be loaded onto the final petrochemical products.

 Apart from joint cost allocation, some costs are separately identified with petroleum products, which are as follows: